 The Westar Energy, Inc. Retirement Plan (the "Retirement Plan") is a broad-based tax-qualified defined benefit pension plan in which generally all of our employees, including the named executive officers, are eligible to participate.
 Participation is automatic and begins after an eligible employee completes one year of credited service.
-Participants become fully vested in their plan benefits after five years of credited service.
+All of the named executive officers are fully vested in their plan benefits.

 The Retirement Plan uses two formulas to calculate benefits, a final average earnings formula for employees hired prior to January 1, 2002, and a cash balance formula for non-union employees hired (or re-hired) after December 31, 2001.
 "Final average earnings" generally means the average annual earnings of an employee measured over the sixty consecutive months that produce the highest monthly average within one hundred twenty consecutive months immediately preceding the employee's termination or retirement date.
 Earnings related to restricted share unit awards and dividend equivalents are not included in the calculation of final average earnings.
-In 2006, the Internal Revenue Code limited annual compensation that could be used in calculating pension benefits to \$220,000.
+In 2007, the Internal Revenue Code limited annual compensation that could be used in calculating pension benefits to \$225,000.

-Mr. Haines, Mr. Moore and Mr. Ruelle accrued vested benefits calculated under the final average earnings formula during periods of employment with us (or our subsidiary, Kansas Gas and Electric Company) prior to recommencing employment with us (Mr. Haines and Mr. Moore rejoined us in December of 2002 and Mr. Ruelle rejoined us in January of 2003).
-Mr. Haines, Mr. Moore and Mr. Ruelle are also accruing a benefit calculated under the cash balance formula as a result of their current employment.
-Mr. Sterbenz and Mr. Irick are accruing benefits calculated under the final average earnings formula as a result of their current employment.
+Mr. Haines, Mr. Moore, Mr. Ruelle and Mr. Ludwig accrued vested benefits calculated under the final average earnings formula during periods of employment with us (or our subsidiary, Kansas Gas and Electric Company) prior to recommencing employment with us (Mr. Haines and Mr. Moore rejoined us in December of 2002 and Mr. Ruelle and Mr. Ludwig rejoined us in January of 2003).
+Mr. Haines accrued a benefit calculated under the cash balance formula for periods of employment from December of 2002 until his retirement.
+Mr. Moore, Mr. Ruelle and Mr. Ludwig are also accruing a benefit calculated under the cash balance formula as a result of their current employment.
+Mr. Sterbenz, Mr. Irick and Mr. Akin are accruing benefits calculated under the final average earnings formula as a result of their current employment.